 Q: What exactly is a flying car?

 A: A flying car is a vehicle that can both drive on roads and fly in the air.
-These vehicles typically combine features of both cars and airplanes, allowing them to transition seamlessly between ground and air travel.
+These vehicles typically combine features of both cars and airplanes, allowing them to transition naturally between ground and air travel.

 Q: How safe are flying cars?